 With a long-standing reputation as London's coolest agency, privately owned Mother continues to make waves and win plaudits for its creative work, although it has largely abandoned the quirkiness for which it was once known, at least as far as its ads are concerned.
-In fact, since 2000 the agency has moved firmly into the mainstream, although what was once a much-envied roster of blue-chip clients (including Coca-Cola, Boots and Unilever) has suffered some significant losses.
+In fact, since 2000 the agency has moved firmly into the mainstream, although what was once a much-envied roster of blue-chip clients (including Coca-Cola, Boots and Unilever) has suffered some significant erosion.
 That success also encouraged the agency to open an office in New York as well as an affiliate in Buenos Aires (until 2017).
 There is also a London-based design agency; the group is co-owner of "brand acceleration agency" Broody; and it has a strategic joint venture in Asia with local shop The Secret Little Agency.
 In most other respects, this resolutely independent company is just as determined to do things differently, as it was when it launched over 20 years ago, not least with the founding partners' strict policy of never being photographed together unless in disguise.
 Founding partners Robert Saville and Mark Waites continue to oversee the business, along with Andy Medd (previously marketing director at Coca-Cola UK) and Matt Clark.
 Michael Wall is global CEO.
 Saville is the group's controlling shareholder.
 Umbrella company Mother Parent Ltd reported revenues of £103m in 2017, gross profit of £53.1m and net profit of £2.5m.
 Nielsen estimated billings of £141m for the year.

 Which clients does Mother handle?
 Find out more from the Adbrands Account Assignments database

 Who are the competitors of Mother?
 See ranking of Leading UK Agencies worldwide

 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.